Faux Wood Beams for Ceiling: What to Know Before Installing One

 Step 1: Watch an Installation Video

-Step 2: Lay Out Where You Want Your Beam
+Step 2: Lay Out the Beam Location

-Step 3: Cut the Faux Wood Beam to Size
+Step 3: Cut the Faux Wood Beam to Size (The Hardest Part)

-Step 5: Cut Mounting Blocks
+Step 5: Cut the Mounting Blocks

 Step 6: Install the Mounting Blocks